-- Students will be provided loaners (MSCP uniform) - Parents/guardians will be asked to bring appropriate attire for school (students in inappropriate attire will not be allowed to return to class)
+- Students will be provided loaners (MSCP uniform) - Parents/guardians will be asked to bring appropriate attire for school - Students will be given in-house suspension

-- Students will be given in-house suspension - Students will be assigned detention
+Students will be assigned detention

 Academic Integrity

 Students at MSCP pledge to be honest with their efforts in the classroom.
 If a student demonstrates a lack of academic integrity they will be referred to the administration, parents/guardians will be notified, and there will be an appropriate consequence.
 The student will still be responsible for completion of an alternate version of the assignment or test, at the discretion of the administration and the teacher.